umarmf343/RANKBEAM/docs/user-guide.md

 - **Reverse ASIN Intelligence**
   1. Enter a competitor ASIN and marketplace.
-  2. Tune the keyword filters (volume, competition, title density).
+  2. Tune the keyword filters (volume, competition count, title density count).
   3. Click **Run Reverse ASIN** to reveal the highest-leverage keywords that drive the listing.

 - **Amazon Ads Planner**